Meet KiOwana Eunique Phillips

 Yes, the “O” is capital and the “E” is silent.

-As seen in Oxygen, Gorgo, Women Who Served, Pretty Women Hustle magazines and The Sumter Item, KiOwana is a wife, mother of two boys, and fur mom of three boy dogs and one girl dog.
+As seen in Oxygen, Gorgo, Women Who Served, Pretty Women Hustle magazines, The Sumter Item, and more, KiOwana is a wife, mother of two boys, and fur mom of three boy dogs and one girl dog.

-This southern belle not only holds a Masters of Business in Human Resources Management, Bachelor of Science in Criminal Justice, and currently pursuing her doctorate in Business, but she is also a Sergeant Major in the United States Army and Published Author.
+This southern belle not only holds a Master of Business in Human Resources management and a Bachelor of Science in Criminal Justice and is currently pursuing her doctorate in Business, but she is also a Sergeant Major in the United States Army and a published author.
 On top of that, she is a Board Director for the Moebius Syndrome Foundation, Honorary Kentucky Colonel, Sergeant Audie Murphy Award recipient, Master Fitness Trainer/Health & Fitness Coach, Real Estate Investor, and NCOPD LIVE Co-Host.
-As an entrepreneur, she is also the founder and Chief Executive Officer of Prepared Place Vacations (as a Personal Travel Agent) and One Shot Firearms Academy LLC, as a Certified Firearms Instructor.
+As an entrepreneur, she is also the founder and Chief Executive Officer of Prepared Place Vacations (as a Personal Travel Agent) and One Shot Firearms Academy LLC as a Certified Firearms Instructor.

 Through her love of human relations, KiOwana continues to help others foster a climate of diversity, equity, and inclusion as an Equal Opportunity Professional, Resilience Training Facilitator, and Life Mentor.
-She prides herself in pushing others to be their very best while promoting equality for all.
-KiOwana is also a certified Sibling Shop Facilitator who provides brothers and sisters of children with special needs the opportunity to meet and discuss common joys and concerns with other siblings of children with special needs.
+She prides herself in pushing others to be their best while promoting equality.
+KiOwana is also a certified Sibling Shop Facilitator who allows brothers and sisters of children with special needs to meet and discuss common joys and concerns with other siblings of children with special needs.